 Based on extensive research data, the U.S. Food and Drug Administration (FDA) has determined that methylene chloride is safe for use in coffee decaffeination.
 FDA regulation allows for up to 10 parts per million (ppm) of residual methylene chloride, but actual coffee-industry practice results in levels that are 100 times lower than this amount.

-In the KVW process, the coffee beans are soaked in hot water to extract much of the caffeine from the beans.
+During this decaffeination process, the coffee beans are soaked in hot water to extract much of the caffeine from the beans.
 The beans are then removed from the water and the methylene chloride solvent is added to bond with the caffeine.
 After the methylene chloride/caffeine compound is skimmed from the surface of the mixture, the beans are returned to reabsorb the liquid.
-The KVW method of decaffeination removes between 96 and 97 percent of caffeine from a batch of coffee.
+This method of decaffeination (sometimes called the KVW method in Europe) removes between 96 and 97 percent of caffeine from a batch of coffee.